bshurick/production-demo/doc/index.rst

 tests cover both logic and scripting with mocks, which should be helpful for Data Scientists looking to improve their unit testing skills.

+Visit the `github page <https://github.com/bshurick/production-demo>`_ for more info.

 .. toctree::

    train